zx0r/ResilientNetworkArchitectures/README.md

 ###### Key Concepts

 - **Traffic Obfuscation**: Altering traffic characteristics (packet sizes, timing, byte patterns) to evade DPI signatures.
 This can range from simple XORing to complex cryptographic transformations.
-- **Protocol Mimicry**: Making circumvention traffic closely resemble the legitimate traffic of common, unblocked protocols (e.g., HTTP, TLS, DNS, or even proprietary protocols like Skype, WhatsApp).
+- **Protocol Mimicry**: Making secure access architectures traffic closely resemble the legitimate traffic of common, unblocked protocols (e.g., HTTP, TLS, DNS, or even proprietary protocols like Skype, WhatsApp).
-- **Shape-Shifting / Polymorphism**: Designing transports that can dynamically change their traffic patterns, possibly in response to detected censorship or network conditions, making them harder to fingerprint consistently.
+- **Shape-Shifting / Polymorphism**: Designing transports that can dynamically change their traffic patterns, possibly in response to network conditions, making them harder to fingerprint consistently.
 - **Modularity**: PTs are often designed to be "plugged into" various proxy protocols (like Shadowsocks, OpenVPN, or Tor itself) without modifying the core proxy.

 ###### Notable Pluggable Transports (Beyond Tor-specific, for general proxy use)